Rory80Hz/blog/micro-service-conf2014/RichardRodgerWarStroies.md

 Beware the cargo cult mentality...think about it properly, don't just ape what others are doing.

 ## 🚀- Awesome Times
-Something not mentioned was that this is all predicated on messages and message stores, and all of the important things like idempotency and safety. (missed these points in what was said.)
+Something not mentioned was that this is all predicated on messages and message stores, and all of the important things like idempotency and safety.

 You can easily swop out components.